 The TRC was dissolved in March 2002 by way of proclamation in the Government Gazette.
 The TRC made recommendations to government regarding reparations to victims and measures to prevent the future violation of human rights and abuses experienced during the apartheid years.

-Government approved categories of recommendations in June 2003 for implementation, namely:
+Government approved categories of recommendations in June 2003 for implementation, including:

-- medical benefits and other forms of social assistance
+- medical benefits and other forms of social assistance; and

 - community rehabilitation.